Chicken Teriyaki Stir Fry Recipe

 - Add water if needed.
 If your pan gets dry while cooking the veggies, a splash of water creates steam and helps them cook evenly.

-I usually pile this stir fry high over a bowl of white rice to make chicken teriyaki bowls, but it’s just as tasty with noodles or even cauliflower rice if you’re keeping things lighter.
 For a fun twist, serve it in lettuce wraps for a fresh, handheld option.
 Add a sprinkle of sesame seeds or sliced green onions on top for a little extra flavor and crunch!

 This chicken teriyaki stir fry is excellent for meal prep.
 Here’s how I like to do it: